Red Wings' postseason streak running on fumes in Motor City | FOX Sports

 Red Wings’ postseason streak running on fumes in Motor City

-DETROIT (AP) NHL standings used to be displayed in the Detroit Red Wings’ dressing room, filling much of a wall between the players’ lounge and showers.
+DETROIT (AP) NHL standings used to be displayed in the Detroit Red Wings’ dressing room on a huge dry-erase board, filling much of a wall between the players’ lounge and showers.

-Detroit doesn’t display the ever-changing glance at the league’s lineup of teams anymore.
+Detroit doesn’t always display the ever-changing glance at the league’s lineup of teams anymore.
+The standings can be seen on a TV monitor at times, but sometimes it is simply turned off.

 And, perhaps that’s a good thing.

-Detroit is in danger of not making the playoffs for the first time since 1990, a streak that started when it could outspend the competition and might end because the salary cap may have caught up to the storied franchise.
-The Red Wings woke up Wednesday in seventh place in the eight-team Atlantic, but just six points away from the division’s third guaranteed spot in the postseason with a little less than half of the regular season remaining.
+Detroit is in danger of not making the playoffs for the first time since 1990, a streak that started when it could outspend the competition and may end because the salary cap caught up to the storied franchise.
+The Red Wings woke up Wednesday in seventh place in the eight-team Atlantic, but went to bed just four points away from the division’s third guaranteed spot in the postseason after beating Boston 6-5 in a shootout.

 ”You don’t want to be on that team that doesn’t make it,” captain Henrik Zetterberg acknowledged. ”We still have a chance, but we have to play the right away.”